muquit/privategpt/README.md

 Ollama is running
 ```

-- Then install 2 Large Language Models (LLMS), I use mistral and llama3.
+- Then install say 2 Large Language Models (LLMS), I use mistral and llama3.
+You can install as many as you like provided your system has plenty of memory.
 Here is how to install and query models.
 You can run any model from ollama
 page.
 It is also possible to convert any GGUF models from huggingface to
 ollama modes and use them.
 I will add instructions on how to do that ...